tkem/openlap/README.md

 hosted at
 [https://tkem.github.io/openlap/](https://tkem.github.io/openlap/).
-To use this with Carrera AppConnect®, you'll need a Bluetooth 4.0 adapter and a recent version of [Google Chrome](https://www.google.com/chrome) (tested with Chrome 73 on Windows 10, Ubuntu 18.04, and macOS 10.13.6).
+To use this with Carrera AppConnect®, you'll need a Bluetooth 4.0 adapter and a recent version of
+[Google Chrome](https://www.google.com/chrome).
 On Linux, at least, you'll also have to go to

 ```